tengiz05/templates/README.md

 # Templates and snippets
-C++ template for Competetive Programming
+C++ templates and snippets for Competetive Programming

 # temporary things: